Navigating UK interest rates: Insights from a part-time CFO

 Author’s Biography

-Written by Joao Futscher, a part-time CFO and former Investment Banker and MBA specialising in growing companies from Series A to C. He has assisted many companies in the European and American continents through different growth stages.
+Written by Joao Futscher, a fractional CFO and former Investment Banker and MBA specialising in growing companies from Series A to C. He has assisted many companies in the European and American continents through different growth stages.

 Connect with Joao on LinkedIn